DelineaXPM/python-tss-sdk/README.md

 ## Secret Server Authentication

-There are three ways in which you can authorize the `SecretServer` and `SecretServerCloud` classes to fetch secrets.
+There are three ways in which you can authorize the `SecretServer` and `SecretServerCloud` classess to fetch secrets.

 - Password Authorization (with `PasswordGrantAuthorizer`)
 - Domain Authorization (with `DomainPasswordGrantAuthorizer`)